 2 Years: The final appearance from the hair transplant is appreciated at this point.
 For some patients, they achieve the full appearance by year one; others will take longer for the hairs to emerge and mature in density and thickness.
 Additionally, as the hair grows longer it will provide a fuller appearance since the volume of hair is increased within the transplanted areas.

 To illustrate the actual growth, the patient below had a hair transplant on September 3, 2014, with Dr. Gabel at his Portland hair restoration office.
 The patient had significant hair loss in the frontal region of her hairline and frontotemporal angles.
 She desired to redefine her hairline and increase the hair density at the angles.
 The following series of photos shows the timeline of growth.

 Here are the 10 day suture removal photos from her hair transplant with Dr. Gabel.
 I tried to attach these to the original post, but I was not able to edit the original post.

-As seen, the hairs are all growing which indicates to me that the transplanted hairs are all viable.
-When patients come back for the suture/staple removal at 10 days, I point this out to them because in a short time, over the next 3 weeks, most of the transplanted hairs will fall out.
-Some patients become concerned about the hairs falling out so I refer them to these photos that show all the transplanted hairs growing.
+As seen, the hairs are all growing, which indicates to me that the transplanted hairs are all viable.
+When patients come back for the suture/staple removal at 10 days, I point this out to them because in a short time, over the next three weeks, most of the transplanted hairs will fall out.
+Some patients become concerned about the hairs falling out, so I refer them to these photos that show all the transplanted hairs growing.
 Also at this time, there is a small amount of exudate or crusting that should be almost gone.
-All patients will develop some type of exudate and it is important that they follow their physician’s postoperative instructions for proper care in the postoperative period.
+All patients will develop some type of exudate, and it is important that they follow their physician’s postoperative instructions for proper care in the postoperative period.

 2-MONTHS AFTER HAIR TRANSPLANT